 There are hundreds, maybe thousands of doctors in Iloilo.
 For the newcomer it’s a challenge to find the best ones.
 We’re making progress, but our comments are those of relative newcomers who still have lots to learn.
 Here’s an example of the need for caution.
 I had an eye exam at a well-known ophthalmologist in Cebu City.
 He diagnosed me with cataracts and said the sooner I had surgery the better.
 When I went back to New York, my long-time ophthalmologist said my cataracts were not serious and I would not need surgery for ten years or more.
 That was in 2005.
-I am writing this in 2015 and no cataract surgery has been needed.
+I am writing this in 2017 and just now had cataract surgery.

 New Qualimed Hospital.
 Nicer offices, more parking and often higher fees.
 Many good University of the Philippines Medical School graduates are concentrated here, here but it’s often less expensive to see them in other clinics they maintain in the city center.
 Qualimed is new and not all equipment is ready.
 Some doctors have more of their equipment at their offices in the city center, so for now the city center clinics might be a better choice.